Marriage-Based Conditional Residents: When and How to Apply for a Permanent Green Card

-If you were married for less than two years at the time of your approval for residency, or if you entered the United States as a K-1 fiancé, you will be given conditional residence.
-This means that your status will expire in two years -- in fact, you will see a two-year expiration date right there on your green card.
+If you were married for less than two years at the time of your approval for residency, you will be given conditional residence.
+This means that your status will expire in two years—in fact, you will see a two-year expiration date right there on your green card.

 The purpose of this two years of conditional residence is to allow U.S. Citizenship and Immigration Services (USCIS) to take a second look at whether your marriage is indeed real (bona fide) before it allows you to stay in the U.S. permanently.

-But if, during this conditional residence period, USCIS discovers that your marriage was not real in the first place, it can place you in removal proceedings and take away your green card and your immigration status.
-And near the end of the period, you will need to ask for your residence to be made permanent.
-If you do not follow the correct procedures to do so (described below), you risk losing your conditional and permanent resident status and could face deportation (removal) from the United States.
+But if USCIS discovers that your marriage was not real in the first place, it can place you in removal proceedings and take away your green card and your immigration status.
+And near the end of the two-year period, you will need to ask for your residence to be made permanent.
+If you do not follow the correct procedures to do so (described below), you risk losing your permanent resident status and could face deportation (removal) from the United States.

 Not Sure Whether You're a Conditional Resident?